 RAKE EXCAVATION AND DETECTION SYSTEM - REDS

 The REDS has been developed by NPA Sri Lanka under Luke Atkinson's leadership since 2002.
-It is surprising how many others are keen to claim it now that it has attracted positive attention, but the only demining groups using REDS today are those under the direct influence of NPA in Sri Lanka and Jordan.
-Other groups have copied (literally) NPA's SOPs, but not understood the principles behind REDS and so have made changes to the tools and the drills that reduce safety for the deminer and the end-user of the land.
+It is surprising how many others were keen to claim it after it had attracted positive attention, but the only demining groups using REDS today are those under the direct influence of NPA in Sri Lanka and Jordan.
+Other groups have copied (literally) NPA's SOPs, but not understood the principles behind REDS and so have made changes to the tools and the procedures that reduce safety for the deminer and the end-user of the land.
 Some of those nominally controlling demining in Sri Lanka have also claimed responsibility for REDS - and even claimed that the rakes are their designs.
 In truth, the design of rake that they refer to is not even featured in the REDS as it is performed today.

 A RANGAN-99 anti-personnel blast mine being lifted to the surface by a Harrow rake.

 The safety and performance relies on the design of the rakes.
 The long handles have kept deminers a useful distance from accidental initiations, and allowed deminers to work in an upright position.
 The work is repetitive and requires considerable effort, and the standing position makes this sustainable.
 The two-tine Harrow-rake performs well at scarifying the ground and raising mines out of loose ground.
 With many thousands of mines exposed using it, there have been more than thirty recorded accidental initiations and the only serious injury has been to eyes when the deminer's visor or mask was raised.